Lenovo ThinkPad T440s laptop from 2014

 - 40 GB 7200 rpm Seagate HDD (IDE)

-- Toshiba-Samsung DVD reader
+- Toshiba-Samsung DVD-ROM drive

 This computer doesn't officially support this older OS, but its Intel 865-GV chipset does, and this hardware, which is mid-range for Windows XP at best, is quite powerful for 98 and ME.